guardian/actions-source-analysis/README.md

 # Source Analysis Action

+**🚨 This repository is still under development and is not yet ready for consumption 🚨**

 This repository provides a GitHub action which is used to analyse the usage of Source in a project.

 ## Tasks